The Curriculum

 Essential Education Minor Pathway

-This is the primary pathway for Essential Education, allowing students to earn a secondary credential alongside their undergraduate degree with no additional time or money.
+This is the primary pathway for Essential Education, allowing students to earn a secondary credential alongside their undergraduate degree as a part of their current course of study.
 This option is encouraged for most students.

 Essential Education minors are currently in development.
 Among the first batch of available options will be minors related to the following themes, with more to be developed soon: